 The storage of Haematococcus Pluvialis raw materials needs to be stored in cold storage; before the supercritical CO2 extraction, the Haematococcus Pluvialis Silica powder needs to be added with silicon dioxide as an antagonist (the antagonist is removed during extraction) to improve the fluidity of the raw material during supersonic airflow (wall-breaking) pulverization and wall-breaking pulverization.
 Five different two types are used.
 Treat the raw materials with the amount of silica added, and then observe the effect on the fluidity of the raw materials.

-It is found that when the amount of antagonist added is 8.0%, the fluidity of the raw materials is the best.
+It is found that when the amount of antagonist added is 8.0%, the fluidity of the raw materials is the optimization.
 After the wall is broken and crushed, the average Haematococcus Pluvialis powder is The particle size is 9.75ug; the particle size is: 500 mesh, the wall breaking rate is greater than 97.0%

 Wet granulation.
 Use 12.0% hydroxypropyl methylcellulose (HPMC) solution as a binder; then use 70.0% ethanol/water as a wetting agent and select 3 main factors that affect the granulation process.”
 2% HPMC slurry addition amount A, 7.
 The addition amount B of% ethanol and the mixing time C are used as the inspection factors, and the particle yield rate is used as the inspection index for the test.